Tutorial

 load_data

-While we provide a segmentation, you can also generate it in MPicker.
+While a segmentation is provided, it can also be generated in MPicker.
 Refer to the Generate membrane segmentation section for details.

 Press Mask, select Open Mask, and choose the segmentation file seg_post_id0_thres_0.60_gauss_0.50_voxel_150.mrc.